postcss/autoprefixer/README.md

 ### Actual data from Can I Use

-Autoprefixer use latest database from [Can I Use](http://caniuse.com/), understand what browsers is actual and popular and add only necessary prefixes.
+Autoprefixer uses latest database from [Can I Use](http://caniuse.com/), understands what browsers is actual and popular and adds only necessary vendor prefixes.

-Also it clean your CSS from old prefixes (like unnecessary `border-radius` from a lot of CSS libraries):
+Also it cleans your CSS from old prefixes (like unnecessary `border-radius` from a lot of CSS libraries):

 ```css